.png)

 Angels are messengers.
 They were part of the original creation and are therefore accountable to their creator, God.
 They have great strength, but are not omnipotent.
 They have great speed, but are not omnipresent.
 They have great wisdom, but are not omniscient.
 There are classes of angels—some are more powerful than others.
 The angels minister to God and man.
 Lucifer was the greatest of the angels, but fell through his pride.
 When he did, a great host of angels also fell with him.
 He is the enemy of God and he works day and night to blind the minds of the lost and to destroy the testimony of the saved.
 He is our adversary, our accuser, and our tempter.
 Christ defeated him on the cross in the past and will destroy him in the future when he is cast into the bottomless pit.
 (Matt.
 2:13; Ps.
 148;2,5; Heb.
 1:13-14; Jude 9; Eze.
 28:12-18; Gen. 3:15; Rev. 20:10)

-I believe we are living in the “last days.”
+We believe we are living in the “last days.”
 The rapture of the church is the next major event on the prophetic timetable.
-I hold the belief of a pretribulational rapture.
+We hold the belief of a pretribulational rapture.
 As soon as the saints are caught away, the tribulation will begin and the entrance of the antichrist will take place.
 Midway through the seven years of the tribulation, the antichrist will break the covenant of peace, set up the abomination of desolation, and institute the mark of the beast.
 These will be days of great judgments on the earth.
 At the conclusion of these seven years, Jesus Christ will come and destroy all the armies of this world at the Battle of Armageddon.
 Satan will be bound for a thousand years during the time period of the millennium.
-I also hold to the premillenial view that the second advent of Christ precedes the millennial reign of Christ.
+We also hold to the premillenial view that the second advent of Christ precedes the millennial reign of Christ.
 At the end of the thousand years, Satan will be loosed for a time and then cast into the lake of fire forever and ever.
 Following this will be the great white throne judgment and the new heaven and earth.
 (Rev. 4:1; I Cor.
 15:51-53; I Thess.
 4:13-18; Rev. 13: 1-10; Rev. 19:11-16; Rev. 20:4-6,12-15; Rev. 21:1-2)